 People's Armed Police

-The Chinese People's Armed Police Force was set up in April 1983 and is made up of PLA forces on domestic defense duty and the armed, frontier defense and fire-fighting police, which carry out a military service system.
-It is an armed defense force for social security, which undertakes police duties.
+The Chinese People's Armed Police Force was set up in April 1983 and was made up of PLA forces on domestic defense duty and the armed, frontier defense and fire-fighting police, which carry out a military service system.
+It was an armed defense force for social security, which undertakes police duties.
 The armed police force follows the rules and regulations of the PLA and enjoys equal treatment with PLA troops.

 The armed police force headquarters falls under the direct jurisdiction of the Ministry of Public Security.
 It also has headquarters in various provinces, autonomous regions and municipalities, under which there are detachments, groups and squadrons.

 The People's Armed Police, one of the PRC's three Armed Forces, numbering 1.1 million plus, has military and security missions.
 The Armed Police was divided into the following in accordance with the nature of missions and T/O: security guards, defense for borders, fire teams, traffic, public utility, gold, woods and mobile division.
 In a peaceful time, it was responsible for the interior security in coordination with the public security units, the national-level construction works, and guards.
 At wartime, it was under military command to carry out missions such as battlefield security, anti-infiltration, and coast guards.

 The armed police force undertakes the tasks of avoiding and curbing through the use of arms acts of sabotage, defending social security and protecting national security, life and property according to the needs of public security work and in compliance with the law, government rules and regulations and other administrative laws and regulations.